jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Rethink if I should copy ALL files to outDir as done in 971a8c1 or just referenced images
 - Remove leading bullet point from checkboxes
 - Simplify js lib so it doesn't have to be stored in a string.
 - Replace all usages of tableOfContents with garden